shanmukha6959/Book_Recommendation_System/README.md

 * Data Cleaning - Missing value imputation,Outlier Treaatment
 * Feature Selection - Used User-ID,ISBN and Books-Rating for model development.
 * Model development - Tried Popularity based model and Collaborative filtering (Both Memory based and Model based).

-**Check out the attached .ipynb file to get all the codes and pdf for overall crux of the problem statement**